axivo/mcp-lsp/README.md

 ## Getting Started

-You can ask Claude to explain how the LSP tools work:
+Ask Claude to explain how the LSP tools work:

 - *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
 - *Please explain how LSP tools help you understand and review source code.*